-To make content more “crawlable,” a truly optimized website contains numerous ranking factors rooted deep within the digital framework, including:
+To make content more “crawlable,” a truly optimized website contains multiple ranking factors rooted deeper within the digital architecture, including:

-As the No. 1 ranking factor used by Google, the quality of your content will make or break your SEO success.
+As Google's number-one ranking factor, the quality of your content will make or break your SEO success.
 Search engines consider quality content:

-Keyword/keyphrase research will shed light on searcher intent and help dictate what information should exist on each page.
-By creating content around frequently searched terms and infusing each page with the relevant keywords and phrases that inspired the content, you can increase your placement odds.
+Keyword/keyphrase research will shed light on search intent and inform what information should exist on each page.
+By creating content around frequently searched terms and infusing each page with the relevant keywords and phrases that inspired the content, it's entirely possible to increase your placement odds and rank.

 Google also gives preference to mobile-friendly websites.
-If your website isn’t optimized for mobile users, it needs a mobile-first design, which creates a site’s visual display and functions for the smallest (and most difficult) screen size before larger screens with fewer limitations.
-This design approach will ensure that your new site provides a great user experience across all devices.
+If your website isn’t optimized for mobile users via mobile-first design, it will prevent itself from seeing search engine success.
+Mobile-first design emphasizes a site’s viewport and functionality for the smallest (and most difficult) screen size before larger screens with fewer limitations.
+This design approach ensures that your freshly redesigned website provides a great user experience across all devices.

 A wireframe is the digital equivalent to a home’s blueprint.
 Void of design details, this mockup illustrates the size and placement of page elements (such as content and images) and includes functional links and navigations.
-Your redesign team uses this wireframe to test the internal link structure and navigations, and confirm that pathways make sense.
+Your website redesign team uses this wireframe to test internal link structure and navigation, confirming that all pathways make sense.

-Designing a website with conversion pathways that work on all screen sizes requires extra consideration regarding content and navigation.
-For example, a smaller screen size won’t fit as much content as a larger screen, so designers must prioritize what content and visual elements are most important for prominent display.
+Designing a website with conversion pathways that work on all screen sizes requires added consideration regarding content and navigation.
+For example, a smaller screen size won’t fit as much content as a larger screen, so designers must prioritize what content and visual elements are most important.
 Additionally, a finger is not as accurate as a cursor when clicking, which means hyperlinks and navigation buttons need to be larger and touch-friendly.

-UX and UI are two different design disciplines that work in tandem to create the ultimate user-friendly interface.
+UX and UI are separate design disciplines that work in tandem to create the ultimate user-friendly interface.
 User Experience Design (UX) deals with the functional capabilities of your website and focuses on simplifying the user “flow” (the steps a visitor takes to engage with your website).
 User Interface Design (UI) adds visual dimension to the UX to emphasize specific elements or provide additional direction that enhances the user experience.
-To understand what your target audience expects of their website experience, UX/UI designers should conduct extensive research, including the use of “user flow charts” and “heat mapping.”
+To understand what your target audience expects of their website experience, UX/UI designers should conduct extensive research, including the use of user flowcharts and heatmapping.

-Heat Mapping is a process that uses specialized software to assess how people visually experience your website.
-Through a spectrum of warm and cold colors, a heat map will illuminate which parts of a page receive the most attention, how far down users typically scroll, where they decide to leave the page and more.
-This information allows UI designers to make design changes that redirect attention to desired areas of the page (such as the CTA).
+Heatmapping uses specialized software to assess how people visually experience your website.
+Through a spectrum of warm and cold colors, a heatmap will illuminate which parts of a page receive the most attention, how far down users typically scroll, where they decide to leave the page and more.
+This information allows UI designers to make design changes that redirect attention to desired areas of a page (such as the CTA).